Cup plate: American market

-Many were produced, in a variety of designs, from flint glass, the only glass produced by early American glass factories.
-They are a uniquely American invention for American tea parties, as proper European manners forbade the 'slurping' of cooled tea from tea saucers.
+Many plates were produced, in a variety of designs, from flint glass, the only glass produced by early American glass factories.
 European glass factories (Baccarat, Val St. Lambert) produced cup plates for the American market, but the great majority were of American manufacture.

 Cup plates were also used to commemorate historical figures, including George Washington and Henry Harrison.
 These cup plates are called "Historicals".
 Being enshrined in cup plate history was quite an impressive honor.
 These are very valuable in modern times.
 The second type of American cup plates were "Conventionals", or cup plates that simply portrayed the latest in abstract glass design.
 These were very appealing and "flashy".